Little Miss Marker (1980 film)

-Little Miss Marker is a 1980 American comedy-drama film written and directed by Walter Bernstein and based on a short story by Damon Runyon.
+Little Miss Marker is a 1980 American comedy drama film written and directed by Walter Bernstein and based on a short story by Damon Runyon.
 It stars Walter Matthau, Tony Curtis, Julie Andrews, Bob Newhart and new arrival Sara Stimson.
-The film is a remake of the 1934 film of the same name starring Shirley Temple and Adolphe Menjou.
+The film is a remake of the 1934 film starring Shirley Temple and Adolphe Menjou.

 Plot

 In the 1930s, Sorrowful Jones is a gloomy, cantankerous bookie who is confronted by Carter, a gambler who cannot pay a $10 debt.
 Carter gives his six-year-old daughter to Sorrowful's gangster-run gambling operation as a "marker" (collateral) for a bet.
-When Carter loses his bet and commits suicide, the gangsters are left with the girl on their hands.
+When Carter loses his bet and ends his life, the gangsters are left with the girl on their hands.
 Sorrowful's nervous assistant Regret is concerned about the legality of the arrangement, which might violate kidnapping statutes.

-In the interim, a crime boss named Blackie coerces his longtime rival Sorrowful into financing a new gambling joint.
+In the interim, a crime boss named Blackie coerces his longtime rival Sorrowful to finance a new gambling joint.
 It is opened in the stately home of Blackie's girlfriend, the widowed Amanda Worthington, who needs money to repurchase her family property.
 Amanda is also counting on her racehorse Sir Galahad to ride to her rescue.
 While the girl's personal needs inconvenience Sorrowful, a father-daughter relationship develops and they become inseparable.